-- a) Works for an organisation within one of the functional groups listed in clause 12.4 (IMAS 01.10); - b) Has worked for at least seven years on mine action issues in one, or preferably more than one, of the five pillars of mine action; - c) Has experience in the field and the practical application of IMAS;

-- d) Is capable of providing high quality, substantive commentary on drafted, new, or amended IMAS in English within two weeks of receipt; and - e) Is a good team player and communicator especially in electronic media, capable of providing constructive comments and innovative solutions to problems.
+- 1. Works for an organization within one of the functional groups listed in clause 12.4 (IMAS 01.10); - 2.
+Has worked for at least seven years on mine action issues in one, or preferably more than one of the five pillars of mine action: - 3.
+Has experience in the field and the practical application of IMAS; - 4.
+Is capable of providing high quality, substantive commentary on draft, new, or amended IMAS in English within two weeks of receipt; and - 5.
+Is a good team player and communicator, especially in electronic media, capable of providing constructive comments and innovative solutions to problems.

-B.3.3.6.
-Non-Affiliated Members
+B.3.3.6 Non-affiliated members

-To ensure a wide representation of the mine action community the RB will also contain members whose views are not affiliated with any organisation.
-Whilst they may have worked for a mine action organisation that is an RB member, they cannot work for an organisation already represented on the RB.
+To ensure a wide representation of the mine action community the RB will also contain members whose views are not affiliated with any organization.
+Whilst they may have worked for a mine action organization that is an RB member, they cannot work for an organization already represented on the RB.
 Non-affiliated members should have wide experience that is considered of benefit to the IMAS process in general and the RB in particular.